puppetlabs/gatling-puppet-load-test/CD4PE.md

   UserKnownHostsFile=/dev/null
 ```

-* Prepare directory for control repo key
+* Create the 'ssh' directory and assign ownership to 'pe-puppet':
 ```
 cd /etc/puppetlabs/puppetserver && mkdir ssh && chown pe-puppet:pe-puppet ssh
 ```

-* Generate the key
+* Generate the 'id-control_repo' key:
 ```
 ssh-keygen -t rsa -b 2048 -C "gplt@puppet.com" -f /etc/puppetlabs/puppetserver/ssh/id-control_repo.rsa -q -N ""

 ```

-* Set file permissions
+* Set the file permissions:
 ```
 cd ssh && chown pe-puppet:pe-puppet id-control_repo.rsa id-control_repo.rsa.pub

 ```

-* Get the public key
+* Get the public key:
 ```
 cat id-control_repo.rsa.pub
 ```

+### Add the key to Gitlab
+* Click the user icon in the far right of the Gitlab toolbar.
+* Click the 'Settings' link in the dropdown panel.
+* Click the 'SSH keys' link in the left nav panel.
+* Paste the SSH key created in the previous section into the 'Key' text area.
-* Copy the key and add it to Gitlab
+* Add a name for the key to the 'Title' field.
+* Click the 'Add key' button.

 ### Enable Code Manager
 https://puppet.com/docs/pe/2019.0/code_mgr_config.html#enable-code-manager-after-installation